 5. Using the Update Frequency option you can select how often the system should check for updates from the RSS Feed.

-6. Next, you can choose Scheduled which means the post will be scheduled to go out as soon as new article is published to the RSS feed.
-You also have the option to choose whether they’re added to your Drafts view or a Queue.
+6. Next, you can choose Scheduled which means a post(s) will be sent out as soon as a new article is added to the RSS feed and picked up based on the Frequency you've selected.
+To have more control over when posts are sent out, you can instead use choose to have posts added to your Drafts view or a Queue.

 7. Using the Number Of Entries To Publish you can select the maximum amount of updates to be pulled from the Feed for auto-posting.

 This will be affected by the amount of updates that have been added to the RSS Feed within the frequency time, eg. if you've selected to post 2 updates every day but only 1 post has been added to that RSS Feed in the last day, and whether you set the Auto Poster to post repeats or only post new entries.

 8. You can set whether or not you want to be alerted when posts from the RSS Feed are sent out in which case you’ll be sent an email when a new post is sent out.
 You can enable this by turning on or off the Alert Me When Posts Are Published option.

 9. By selecting whether a Feed is Active or Paused, you can temporarily disable an Auto Poster without having to delete the settings you’ve added.

 Using the Advanced Options available will help you control what content is included in a post from an update to the RSS Feed and make sure posts include the right content for in order to be posted successfully.
 For example, making sure that an image is attached if you're posting to Pinterest or that the post doesn't include more characters than Twitter allows.

 10. The Type Of Posts To Share option has two settings: